diarmuidie/ImageRack/README.md

 ```
 composer create-project diarmuidie/imagerack <folder-name>
 ```

+Setup your browser to send all requests to `public/index.php`.

 Once the package is installed you can edit the contents of:

 - `public/index.php` The main file that all requests are handled by.
 - `bootstrap/dependencies.local.sample.php` Where the Flysystem and Intervention Image dependencies are configured.
-- `templates` Where your templates for resizing media will be stored.
+- `templates/` Where your templates for resizing media will be stored.

 ### Configuration
 ImageRack allows you to configure the server in a number of ways: